kunaldhyani026/factorial-backend/README.md

     Responsible for managing apis for special pricing related actions (create special pricing for an option based on option combinations)

-## Observations, Assumptions, Points for future iterations
+## Observations - Assumptions - Points for future iterations
   To keep things light-weight and simple for now, following points are kept to be picked in future iterations -
   - Authentication and authorization needs to be added.
 We can add jwt token authentication for all the APIs.
 Server will decode the token and get the user info accessing the website.
 User Authorization layer can also be added to sepcify access-levels.
   - Params Validation needs to be added.
 We will definitely add params validation for all API requests to enhance security of the application.